 I remember sitting on a chair in the living room, and the sun was coming in through the window.
-I remember that because I always loved how the sun poured through a window, and would spend hours lying in it, like a basking lizard, napping, or imagining.
-And the happiness of the sunlight was sharply contrasted with what happened next.
+I remember that because I always loved how the sun poured through a window.
+I would spend hours lying in it, like a basking lizard, napping or imagining.
+And the happiness of the sunlight sharply contrasted with what happened next.

 She told me she was leaving.

 I was going to stay with my sister at my grandmas house.
 I don’t remember anything else.
 I don’t think I processed much after the “I’m leaving” part.
 My brain fixated on this one incomprehensible point.